alsalafiyyah/alsalafiyyah.github.io/_posts/sects/habashis/_posts/2020-09-04-misguided-group-habashis.md

 Allah (Glorified and Exalted be He) says: "**And to Allâh prostrate all that is in the heavens and all that is in the earth, of the moving (living) creatures and the angels, and they are not proud [i.e. they worship their Lord (Allâh) with humility].
 They fear their Lord above them, and they do what they are commanded.**" [al-Nahl: 49-50]

 Along other similar Ayahs.
-Many authentic Hadiths have been reported from the Prophet (peace be upon him) on this topic; for example, the frequently transmitted story of Mi`raj (ascent to Heavens).
+Many authentic Hadiths have been reported from the Prophet (peace be upon him) on this topic; for example, the frequently transmitted story of Mi'raj (ascent to Heavens).
 The Prophet (peace be upon him) passed through the heavens one by one, until he reached his Lord, Who brought him near and enjoined fifty prayers upon him.
 He continued to go back and forth between Musa (Moses) and his Lord.
 He came down from the presence of his Lord to Musa who asked him, “How many (prayers) have been enjoined upon you?”
 When he told him, he said, “Go back to your Lord and ask Him to reduce them.”

 So he went back up to his Lord to ask Him to reduce them.
 It was reported in the Two Sahih (authentic) Books of Hadith (Al-Bukhari and Muslim) that Abu Hurayrah (may Allah be pleased with him) narrated that the Messenger of Allah (peace be upon him) said: "**When Allah created the creation, He wrote in His Book, which is with Him above the Throne: ‘Verily, My Mercy prevails over My Anger.'**" [^9]